Skip to content

 das Grundstück Land or plot

 die Warmmiete Rent with utilities (die Nebenkosten) like heating included.
+Always refer to your rental contract.

 die Kaltmiete Rent without utilities (die Nebenkosten) like heating included.
+Always refer to your rental contract.

 die Kaution Deposit.
-By law it may not be more than 3 times the “Kalt Miete”.
+By law, it may not be more than 3 times the “Kalt Miete”.
 To get your deposit back can take up to a year.

-die Mietschuldenfreiheitsbescheinigung a certificate from your previous landlord to show
+die Mietschuldenfreiheitsbescheinigung A certificate from your previous landlord to show that you have no outstanding rent.

-Einkommensnahcweis Proof of income
+Einkommensnachweis Proof of income

 das Deutscher Mieterbund German tenants association

-This is usually a fixed amount (for the year) and at the end of the year you will receive a Betriebskostenabrechnung, which is a statement of how much you paid and how much you actually used.
+die Nebenkosten Additional charges for utilities and services like heating, hot water, trash collection, etc. This is usually a fixed amount for the year, and at the end of the year, you will receive a Betriebskostenabrechnung, which is a statement of how much you paid and how much you actually used.
+If you used less than what you paid, you will get money back.
+Electricity (der Strom) is usually not included in the Nebenkosten unless specified in your rental contract.

 Related content